GalenWright/wright-lab-website/content/authors/alana-slike/_index.md

 # formatting: https://wowchemy.com/docs/content/writing-markdown-latex/
 ---

-I am an M.Sc. student in the Department of Pharmacology and Therapeutics at the University of Manitoba.
-For my MSc project, I am focusing on DNA repair in the neurodevelopmental disorder, Rett syndrome.
+I am a Ph.D. student in the Department of Pharmacology and Therapeutics at the University of Manitoba.
+For my project, I am focusing on DNA repair in the neurodevelopmental disorder, Rett syndrome.
 I recently graduated from the University of Winnipeg with a B.Sc.
 (Hons.) in Neuroscience.
 My undergraduate thesis investigated hypothalamic inflammation in aging and Alzheimer’s disease.
 While I am broadly interested in molecular biology, some specific research interests include neurodegenerative diseases, neurogenomics and precision medicine.

 **Awards/fellowships:**
 - University of Manitoba Graduate Studentship
 - Research Manitoba Master's Studentship (*offered*)
 - CIHR Canada Graduate Scholarships – Master's Studentship
+- Clive Greenway Presentation Award

 **Hobbies:**
 - Cooking